 Cassis White Wines

 However, the wines of Cassis are as far removed from the Provencal cliché as is possible.
-It is an exquisite irony that Cassis is found in Provence, a name that has such a resonance with visiting wine drinkers, who were (historically) prepared to forgive a region whose most distinctive offering used to be an excess of over-strong and under-flavored rose.
+It is an exquisite irony that Cassis is found in Provence.
+This name has such a resonance with visiting wine drinkers, who were (historically) prepared to forgive a region whose most distinctive offering used to be an excess of over-strong and under-flavored rose.
 Happily, this gorgeous Mediterranean region has been invaded by winemakers and investors hellbent on upgrading quality.
 An increasing proportion of rose, which remains extremely fashionable, is gently made and intriguingly scented.
 Yet, for the most part, Cassis does not stake its reputation on sun-kissed Provencal rose.
 Here, you’ll discover white wines of the most unique kind, bursting with the flavor of herbs, rich and full-bodied, yet never blowsy or overblown.
 They are de rigueur with bouillabaisse, a dish that is served all over Cassis, much to the delight of the tourists who make it this far.

 Join Cellar Tours on a Provence Wine Tour, where you will explore stunning landscapes, gorgeous lavender, luscious vines, fantastic Mediterranean climate, sumptuous wines, and striking Roman heritage.